 c.
 Students must be prepared to complete any quizzes, tests, or presentations at the start of the next class they attend.
 Teachers may choose, in conjunction with the student, to schedule the make-up work for a time outside of class.

 a.
 Unless special arrangements have been made, students have one week from the last day of the absence to submit make up work.

 b.
 Teachers will, within reason, assist students when the absence is excused.

 c.
 Students are responsible for the work missed even if the absence is unexcused.

-If a pattern of absences appears on days when larger assignments are due or when assessments are given, the student may be subject to administrative action.
+If a pattern of absences appears on days when larger assignments are due, the student may be subject to administrative action.